MANSA: Learning Fast and Slow in Multi-Agent Systems: Introduction

 To tackle these issues, we introduce a general plug \& play MARL framework, MANSA which optimally selects where in the environment to call on centralised learners to boost IL during training.
-MANSA involves a decentralised learning method, and, an \textit{adaptive} reinforcement learning (RL) agent that presides over when CL or IL is used.
+MANSA involves a decentralised learning method, a centralised critic network, and, an \textit{adaptive} reinforcement learning (RL) agent that presides over when CL or IL is used.
 Specifically, the additional agent determines at which states to activate CL while IL is used at all other states.
 This is in contrast to current MARL methods that use solely either CL or IL at all states throughout training.
-A key feature of MANSA is the novel combination of RL and a form of policy known as \textit{switching controls} \citep{mguni2022timing,mguni2021ligs,mguni2021learning} .
+A key feature of MANSA is the novel combination of RL and a form of policy known as \textit{switching controls} \citep{mguni2022timing,mguniligs,mguni2021learning}.
 Switching controls are policies that introduce a switch mechanism that affects some control process in a dynamical system \cite{mguni2018viscosity}.
-In our case, as we show, this enables the adaptive RL agent to quickly determine where to switch to CL while the IL and CL (off-policy) learners concurrently train.
+In our case, as we show, this enables the adaptive RL agent to quickly determine where to switch to CL while the off-policy IL and off-policy CL jointly learn from the gathered experience of whichever learner interacts with the environment (at any one time only one of CL or IL interacts with the environment) and minimise unnecessary CL calls during training.
 This allows the benefits of both algorithm classes to be leveraged while overcoming some of the issues of any one class.
+Moreover, the binary decision space of switching controls means that the adaptive RL agent can rapidly determine the states where CL is beneficial while the MARL agents learn.

 Since CL calls are expensive, it can be useful to consider enforcing a fixed budget on the number of CL calls during training.
 To this end in Sec. \ref{sec:mansa_budget}, we extend MANSA to enable it to solve MARL problems while respecting a budgetary constraint of the number of allowed CL calls during training.